 Migraine is a neurological condition that leads to recurrent headaches characterized by intense throbbing or pulsing pain.
-According to the National Institute of Neurological Disorders and Stroke, about 12 percent of people in the United States have migraine.
+According to the

 There are two types of migraine treatment: abortive and preventive.
 Abortive treatments work to stop a migraine attack as it’s happening, while preventive treatments aim to prevent additional migraine attacks.